 The club has a ColorMunki Photo calibration device (now discontinued) that members can borrow to profile monitors, projectors and printers so that the output has the correct colour characteristics.
-Members could also consider buying their own more modern device from x-rite or one from another manufacturer such as Datacolor Solutions that produce the Spyder.
+You can download the i1Studio Software from X-rite to use the device.

 Calibration devices allow users to set up their screen properly for viewing, printing, sharing images and entering competitions.
 In the case of screen calibration, the calibration software that comes with the measuring device loads the calibration profile into the video card when the computer is started.
 On some expensive desktop screens, the profile can be written to memory in the monitor when the appropriate software and connection cables are used.
 Members should speak to Andy, our Equipment Custodian if they wish to borrow the device.